 So many special stories are gone because memories fade and people pass through our lives.
 As you can see here, many of our treasured pictures deteriorate over time.
 This one is of my father and my grandfather and it is one of very few pictures I have of my grandfather.
 Even our 'modern', digital pictures get lost in the cloud or on numerous hard drives, thumb drives, memory cards, or phones.
 I find that it is worth the time to find and preserve the most special pictures in one place and ensure they will collectively represent what's important to me forever.
 But something is still missing...the story...and preferably the story in the original voice.

 Yes, I can make a digital copy of what is left of the picture of my father and his dad and it will be saved forever, but what I don't have is the story it tells.
 Fortunately, my father is 81 years young and I was able to ask him.
 I decided to record him telling the story in my StoryWings library and saved it with the picture.
 Now our family can always hear him telling us how his father was congratulating him and why.
 Apparently, he was the neighborhood hero for one day.
-The local paper wrote about he ran away from a rabid fox while delivering papers for them.
+The local paper wrote about how he ran away from a rabid fox while delivering newspapers.
 (It's is much more interesting, and funny, to hear him tell it....literally.)
 Now, doesn't that give the old picture so much more value?